C

 Thread stack size

-In FreeRTOS each individual thread (or task) has its own stack, The amount of stack Qt Quick Ultralite needs is largely dependent on the complexity of the project.
-For example, most examples and demos use a stack size of 32 kilowords.
+In FreeRTOS each individual thread (or task) has its own stack.
+The amount of stack Qt Quick Ultralite needs is largely dependent on the complexity of the project.
+By default, the Qt Quick Ultralite reference FreeRTOS platforms use a thread stack size of 6 kilowords, equivalent to 24 KiB.

 Note: FreeRTOS defines stack size in words, not bytes.